Q1: What is a

 greatest programming capability.
 Check the Native

-once a year, they offer Kontakt at
+year, they usually offer Kontakt for half price ($199.)

-Q13: Why are you creating virtual polka
+Q13: Why are you creating

-gap in the virtual instruments
+a distinct gap in the virtual instruments

 market.
 I discovered that gap one day while searching for a virtual